RanjanaGL982/Notes-sharing-web-application-with-Django-framework---Ranjana-G-L-4076_VCTW-/README.md

 can request specific notes
 Admin can handle all the feattures like adding/updating/deleting the notes/users and can have overall control. sqlite3 database
-Give It 🌟 if u find it useful.

 How to Run this project?